 The Prime Minister is about announce a plan to address obesity in the UK.
 We must have a serious response.

 Most adults in England are living with overweight or obesity (67% of men, 60% of women), and 20% of all 11-year-old children now have obesity.

 COVID-19 has brought the impact of obesity on health into sharp focus with evidence that people with obesity are more likely to develop severe COVID-19 with adverse outcomes.
 But having obesity also significantly increases the risk of developing type 2 diabetes, heart disease, stroke, certain types of cancers, and of dying prematurely.

 “If Boris wants to be the Prime Minister who finally gets a grip of our obesity crisis then he should listen to the overwhelming medical and scientific evidence and start by recognising obesity as a disease and not a personal choice.”

 | Why is COVID-19 is more severe in people with obesity? |

-ability to fight off infections, it also has an adverse effect on the lungs, giving rise to the
+body’s ability to fight off infections, it also has an adverse effect on the lungs, giving

 The causes of obesity are complex and vary from person to person but include genetic influences, biological, and social factors exacerbated by health inequalities.
 There is undeniable scientific evidence that some people are particularly susceptible due to the combination of their biology and the environment, not their willpower.